-In anticipation of the further lifting of Public Health restrictions, the municipality is preparing to implement adjustments to the transportation network, as part of the collective effort to reduce the spread of COVID-19.
+In anticipation of the further lifting of Public Health restrictions, the municipality has implemented adjustments to the transportation network, as part of the collective effort to reduce the spread of COVID-19.

 As the need for physical distancing will remain in place for the foreseeable future, and as transportation patterns evolve throughout the recovery phase, the municipality is identifying required adaptations to the use of its streets, sidewalks and bike lanes.